stigsand/cpp-build-env/README.md

-# cpp-build-env
+# cpp-build-env (work in progress)

 A Docker image for building C++ projects

 ## Features

-This Docker image includes:
+This Docker image includes recent versions of many C++ development tools:

 - **Ubuntu 24.04 LTS** as the base image
 - **Conan** - C++ package manager